4638 & 4628 Forbidden Plateau Road · Courtenay, BC

 True Privacy

 The entire perimeter is fenced, with individual fences inside separating each home's private space.
-Nearly two acres, no neighbours in sight, 80 metres between the two homes with no line of sight.
+One title, nearly two acres, no neighbours in sight, 250 feet between the two homes with no line of sight.

 Nymph Falls Nature Park